Per Ottesen

-Per Ottesen (born 19 October 1932) is a Norwegian sports official.
+Per Ottesen (19 October 1932 – 16 June 2026) was a Norwegian sports official.

+Life and career

 Hailing from Trondheim, Ottesen chaired Byåsen IL and Sør-Trøndelag District Skiing Association.
 In 1982 he became vice president of the Norwegian Ski Federation, being elected president in 1985.
-He is largely credited for landing the 1997 FIS Nordic World Ski Championships to his hometown.
+He is largely credited with landing the 1997 FIS Nordic World Ski Championships in his hometown.
 Ottesen also led the World Championships organizational committee; however, after falling out with managing director Carl Petter Brun, he resigned only 93 days before the opening ceremony.

-He is decorated with the King's Medal of Merit in gold.
+Ottesen was decorated with the King's Medal of Merit in gold.
+He died on 16 June 2026, at the age of 93.